 Transboundary Ecosystem Management is a growing need of the world.
 During the present UN Decade for Biodiversity, focus has been largely placed on conservation of biodiversity through ‘ecosystems approach’.
 Sustainable development strategies, of any country, work

-Incredible India’s tag for Sikkim as ‘Land of peace and tranquillity’ is totally germane to my feelings about the place.
+Incredible India’s tag for Sikkim as ‘Land of peace and tranquility’ is totally germane to my feelings about the place.
 Beyond Gangtok and a few smaller town-like areas, the hills are an epitome of silence; the gurgles of numerous springs, creeks and rivulets, which feed the mighty river Teesta, being the only sound invading it.
 The area around Banjhakri falls, once upon a time, pervaded by people of Shamanistic beliefs (as the word ‘Jhakri’ means a shaman in Nepali) like many other places in Sikkim, preserves the feeling of mystery that is associated with nature.
 In the four districts, namely East, West, North and South Sikkim, many hamlets have been turned to village eco-tourism sites by the government.
-Although most of the hilly terrains are uninhabitable and lack instant communication facilities, almost every thirty-forty kilometres one can find a place to stay and enjoy the peacefulness of the hills.
+Although most of the hilly terrains are uninhabitable and lack instant communication facilities, almost every thirty-forty kilometers one can find a place to stay and enjoy the peacefulness of the hills.

 I had a chance to see some places in North Sikkim, from Gangtok to Dzongu and places in and around Rumtek and Ranka.
 In a one-liner: Sikkim is nature per se.